Changissnz/nu_merchant_principal/README.md

 enough to be blind to the forbidden merging, out of the unnaturalness, of two cycles best kept separate, although all that these observers could objectively perceive were events and losses, not the cycles themselves.
-There is the
+The observers could probably conclude that the recipient of the Faustian bargain entered a <ins>doom-cycle</ins>, constructed by the forbidden merging of two cycles, but that is merely their speculation if that is their commentary's thesis.